Choosing a treatment centre - from referral to treatment

 Choose where you want to be treated

-You can choose different places of treatment for different stages of your medical treatment.
-This means, for instance, that your state of health can be assessed by one treatment centre, surgery can be performed by another, and rehabilitation can be provided by a third.
-Please note that some treatment centres prefer to conduct their own examinations on patients they are to treat.
-For more information, see assessment of referral (in Norwegian only).
+You can choose different treatment centres at different stages of your healthcare.
+This means that an assessment of your health status can be done at one treatment centre, but you can have surgery at a second, and rehabilitation at a third.
+Please note that some treatment centres do their own assessment of patients they will be treating.

-In some cases, you may choose to receive treatment abroad.
+In some cases, you can opt to receive treatment outside Norway.

 3